 Cats are notorious for hiding signs of illness, which makes it difficult to treat them.
 They’re also crafty and their adventurous spirits can land them in some potentially dangerous scenarios.
-Knowing what can kill cats, from cat diseases to potential accidents, is the first step to ensuring that they’re safe.
+Knowing what can kill cats, from cat illnesses to potential accidents, is the first step to ensuring that they’re safe.

 As with humans, not all cancers can be avoided because there is a genetic aspect to several forms.
 Some cancers, however, can be greatly reduced by spaying or neutering cats —preferably before a female’s first heat cycle.
 This lowers the risk of breast and mammary cancers.

 Help your cat stay cancer free by keeping him away from toxic chemicals such as lawn fertilizers, household cleaners and cigarette smoke.
 Finally, putting your cat on a healthy diet and ensuring he’s getting the right amount of exercise keeps him healthy and his immune system in top condition.